jbatson5/SCALE-test/docs/MAVRIC.rst

     - 49
     - 78890

-.. csv-table:: List of the various sets of mesh planes used for the importance calculations for six different point detectors
+.. list-table:: List of the various sets of mesh planes used for the importance calculations for six different point detectors
   :name: mesh-planes
   :align: center

-  :header-rows: 1
-  :file: csv-tables/table4.1.15_caskPlanes.csv
+  * - .. image:: figs/MAVRIC/tab15.png

 MAVRIC input files
 ^^^^^^^^^^^^^^^^^^